AdamHoward99/Snake/README.md

 - N/A

 ## Future Work
-- Optimize code for better effeciency
+- Optimize code for better efficiency
 - Add more map variety